History of cricket to 1725: Earliest definite references

-The development of village cricket: 1611–1660
+The development of village cricket: 1610–1660

 Beginning of adult participation

 Oliver Cromwell was the subject of the earliest definite reference to cricket being played in London.
+Portrait by Robert Walker (1649).

-The first definite mention of cricket in Kent is deduced from a 1640 court case which recorded a "cricketing" of the Weald and the Upland versus the Chalk Hill at Chevening "about thirty years since" (around 1611).
-This is the earliest known village cricket match; and the earliest known organised match in Kent, in England and in the world.
-Inter-parish contests became popular in the first half of the 17th century.
+The first definite mention of cricket in Kent is deduced from a 1640 court case which recorded a "cricketing" (match) of the Weald and the Upland versus the Chalk Hill at Chevening "about thirty years since" (so, around 1610).
 As with the 1598 reference, the case concerned the land on which the game was played.
+The match is the earliest on record anywhere in the world.
+It involved two village/parish teams, and these contests became popular in the first half of the 17th century, so the match also marks the known beginning of village cricket, which has continued to the present day.

 In 1611, a French-English dictionary was published by Randle Cotgrave who defined the noun crosse as "the crooked staff wherewith boys play at cricket"; the verb form of the word is crosser, defined as "to play at cricket".
-Although cricket was defined as a boys' game in Cotgrave's dictionary, as per the Guildford schoolboys above, other references from this time indicate adult participation.
+Although cricket was defined as a boys' game in Cotgrave's dictionary, as per the Guildford schoolboys mentioned by Derrick, other references from this time indicate adult participation.
 The first is in a 1613 court case which recorded that someone was assaulted with a "cricket staffe" at Wanborough, near Guildford.
 In 1616, John Bullokar referred to cricket in his An English Expositor as "a kind of game with a ball".
 In 1617, the 18-year-old Oliver Cromwell is recorded as playing cricket and football in London.
 This is the earliest definite reference to cricket in London.

-In 1624, a fatality occurred following a match on Saturday, 28 August, at Horsted Keynes in Sussex.
-A fielder called Jasper Vinall was struck on the head by the batsman, Edward Tye, who was trying to hit the ball a second time to avoid being caught.
-Vinall, who died thirteen days later at home in West Hoathly, is thus the earliest recorded cricketing fatality.
-The matter was recorded in a coroner's court, which returned a verdict of death by misadventure.
-The tragedy was repeated in 1647 when another fatality was recorded at Selsey, now in West Sussex, a player called Henry Brand being hit on the head by a batsman trying to hit the ball a second time.
-When the first Laws of Cricket were encoded in 1744, it was illegal to hit the ball twice and a batsman breaking the rule was to be given out.
-The record of the 1624 case confirms that two villages, Horsted Keynes and West Hoathly, were involved in the match and provides further evidence of the growth of village cricket.

-Breaking the Sabbath
+Religious issues

-The first definite mention of cricket in Sussex was in 1611 and relates to ecclesiastical court records stating that two parishioners of Sidlesham, Bartholomew Wyatt and Richard Latter, had failed to attend church on Easter Sunday because they were playing cricket.
-They were fined 12 pence each and made to do penance, which meant confessing their guilt to the whole church congregation the following Sunday.
+Cricket in Sussex is first definitely mentioned in 1611, when ecclesiastical court records state that two parishioners of Sidlesham, Bartholomew Wyatt and Richard Latter, had failed to attend church on Easter Sunday because they were playing cricket.
+They were fined 12 pence each, and made to do penance, which meant confessing their guilt to the whole church congregation the following Sunday.
+The Sidlesham case is the first of several 17th-century cricket references, until the Restoration in 1660, arising from Puritan disapproval of recreational activity, especially on Sundays.